DACA Lawsuit Filed By Texas And Six Other States In Hopes To End Immigration Program

 “Our lawsuit is about the rule of law, not the wisdom of any particular immigration policy.”

-Further, Paxton says, the program puts too much power in the office of the president.
+Furthermore, Paxton says, the program puts too much power in the office of the president.

 “Texas has argued for years that the federal executive branch lacks the power to unilaterally grant unlawfully present aliens lawful presence and work authorization.
 Left intact, DACA sets a dangerous precedent by giving the executive branch sweeping authority to ignore the laws enacted by Congress and change our nation’s immigration laws to suit a president’s own policy preferences.”